[?] Subscribe To This Site

 Compete with rhubarb whoopie-pies in a contest, or try your hand with chocolate or pumpkin.
 Amish-whoopie-pie tradition started these lovely little desserts.

-For those of you who know all about whoopie-pies and how to make them, the Kitchen Kettle Rhubarb Festival is having a baking contest for rhubarb whoopie-pie-filling, among the rest of the baking contests for other things they have.
+For those of you who know all about whoopie-pies and how to make them, the Kitchen Kettle Rhubarb Festival included at one time, a baking contest for rhubarb whoopie-pie-filling, among the rest of the baking contests for other things they have.

-They had one last year, and someone made hers with lemon and rhubarb.
+They had one where someone made hers with lemon and rhubarb.

 I've never made them myself, but judging by the photos of any whoopie-pie-recipe I have seen, they look delicious.